roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 	projectAnnotations
 ])

-// capture image snapshot for all test, and all stories with `snapshot` tag vis.presets.auto()
+// setup visual testing but no post-test image snapshot vis.presets.manual()

-// or setup visual testing but you control when to capture image snapshot vis.presets.manual()
+// capture image snapshot at the end of each test and story with `snapshot` tag vis.presets.auto()

-// or capture image snapshot for all stories with `snapshot` tag,
+// capture image snapshot at the end of each test and story with `snapshot` tag
 // for multiple themes (light and dark in this example) vis.presets.theme({
 	light() { document.body.classList.remove('dark') },